The opening Classics of the 2026 Flat season are fast approaching and both races look wide open. The recent trials at

 He looks likely to appreciate this extra furlong and will be well suited by the likely fast ground.
 His pedigree screams Guineas too.
 By vintage 2000 Guineas hero and supreme sire Night Of Thunder, he is out of Date With Destiny, the only foal sired by the late George Washington, who won the opening Classic in 2005.

-The same sire’s Bow Echo unsurprisingly heads the market having gone three from three as a two-year-old, but this colt’s level of form is just as strong, if not better, and looks the one to side with at the current prices.
+The same sire’s Bow Echo unsurprisingly heads the market having gone three from three as a two-year-old, but this colt’s level of form is just as strong, if not better, and he looks the one to side with at the current prices.

 The 2000 Guineas: watch every winner of the legendary race between 1983 and 2019!